 If only we’d had these super-cute coloring cards in the house, it might have been a whole different story!
-Our designers came up with these fun coloring cards for kids, knowing that when kids have cards they can call their own, there’s no stopping them.
-Mix in a fun activity like coloring, and you’ve got a winner!
+Our designers came up with these fun thank you card ideas for kids, knowing that when kids have cards they can call their own, there’s no stopping them.
+Each card can be personalized with your child’s name, either on the front or inside, and when you mix in a fun activity like coloring, and you’ve got a winner!

-The illustrations are adorable, from the Fill-in Robot kids coloring cards to the Princess Castle Thank You coloring cards.
+The illustrations are adorable, from the Fill-in Robot Kids Coloring Cards to the Princess Castle Thank You Coloring Cards.
 Some even allow you to upload your child’s photo into the artwork.
-I’m betting that these note cards will make moms just as happy as the kids, when it comes time to write those thank you notes!
+I’m betting that these thank you card ideas for kids will make moms just as happy as the kids, when it comes time to write those thank you notes!

 It’s Christmas day and the whole family has gathered at grandma’s house to exchange gifts.
 All eyes are on your 4-yr. old as she excitedly rips open grandma’s gift.
 What will it be?
 More importantly, you worry, how will she react?
 Will she remember to say thank you?